livingdocsIO/documentation/content/guides/integrations/desknet/index.md

 }
 ```

+For more information on how to use secrets, please check [Project Secrets](../../setup/project-secrets).

 #### 5. Add metadata plugin to content types

 Add the `li-desknet-integration` metadata plugin to all content types that can be created using the "contentTypes" configuration in the previous step: